Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Mock source catalogue

-\textbf{Mock 1}: Population consisting of only Pop III compact binaries, constructed by using the model FS1 and SFR1.
+\textbf{Mock 1}: Population consisting of only Pop III compact binaries, constructed using the model FS1 and SFR1.

-\textbf{Mock 2}: Population consisting of only Pop III compact binaries, constructed by using the model FS1 and SFR2.
+\textbf{Mock 2}: Population consisting of only Pop III compact binaries, constructed using the model FS1 and SFR2.

-\textbf{Mock 3}: Population consisting of both Pop I+II and Pop III compact binaries, constructed with the model M30B for Pop I+II, using the SFRL and with the model FS1 for Pop III, using SFR3.
-We used SFR3 here Pop III to have a non-negligible merger rate of Pop III binaries as compared to Pop I+II compact binaries.
+\textbf{Mock 3}: Population consisting of both Pop I+II and Pop III compact binaries, constructed with the model M30B for Pop I+II using the SFRL, and with the model FS1 for Pop III using SFR3.
+We used SFR3 here to have a non-negligible merger rate of Pop III binaries as compared to Pop I+II compact binaries.

-The expected merger rates per year for Mock 1 and Mock 2 are 2429 and 1450 respectively and since we generated 80725 for Mock 1 and 68500 compact binaries for Mock 2, these correspond to an observation time of $\sim 33$ yrs and $\sim 47$ yrs respectively.
-In case of Mock 3 we generated 16,2106 compact binaries, which corresponds to $\sim 0.5$ yrs of observation for Mock 3.
+The expected merger rates per year for Mock 1 and Mock 2 are 2429 and 1450, respectively, and as we generated 80\,725 for Mock 1 and 68\,500 compact binaries for Mock 2, these correspond to an observation time of $\sim 33$ yr and $\sim 47$ yr, respectively.
+In the case of Mock 3, we generated 162\,106 compact binaries, which corresponds to $\sim 0.5$ yr of observation for Mock 3.